taosdata/TDengine/src/connector/C#/README.md

 **tips:** Need to install .NET SDK first.

 * Create a dotnet project.
-(Using conosle project as an example)
+(Using console project as an example)

 ``` cmd
 mkdir test